ReedPosehn/NetChat/README.md

 ## Current Features
 - Real-time chat functionality
+- Storage of messages in SQLite DB

 ## ToDo
-- Incorporate database for message storage
+- Improve database experience with display chats
+- Change script
+- Clean up script
 - Improve UI to be less generic
 - Add unit tests

 ## Tech
 - ASP.NET Core (Framework for the web application)
 - SignalR (Library for real-time web functionality)
+- Sqlite (Lightweight database for message storage)

 ## Usage Instructions
 Ensure you have the .NET SDK installed on your machine. (https://dotnet.microsoft.com/download).
+Packages required are the "Microsoft.EntityFrameworkCore", "Microsoft.EntityFrameworkCore.Tools" and "Microsoft.EntityFrameworkCore.Sqlite".

+You will need to install SQLite (https://sqlite.org/download.html).
+Run commands to apply migrations "dotnet ef migrations add InitialCreate" and
+"dotnet ef database update".
+DB should be named NetChat.db

 Clone the repository, build the application and run.